Database: tables in the filesystem

 q will serialize and file any object as a single binary file – the simplest way to persist a table.

-A database with tables trades and quotes, and a sym list:
+A database with tables trades and quotes:

 db/